OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   ***********************************
   ```

 9. Set up a JTAG connection to the n6001.
-Refer to [Walkthrough: Set up JTAG](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#51-walkthrough-set-up-jtag) section for step-by-step instructions.
+Refer to [Set up JTAG](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#51-walkthrough-set-up-jtag) section for step-by-step instructions.

-10. Copy the `ofs_top.sof` and `STP_For_Hello_FIM.stp` files to the machine which is connected to the n6001 via JTAG.
+10. Copy the `ofs_top.sof` and `stp_for_hello_fim.stp` files to the machine which is connected to the n6001 via JTAG.

 11. From the JTAG connected machine, program the `$OFS_ROOTDIR/work_hello_fim_with_stp/syn/board/n6001/syn_top/output_files/ofs_top.sof` image to the n6001 FPGA.
-Refer to the [Walkthrough: Program the FPGA via JTAG](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#52-walkthrough-program-the-fpga-via-jtag) section for step-by-step programming instructions.
+Refer to the [Program the FPGA via JTAG](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#52-walkthrough-program-the-fpga-via-jtag) section for step-by-step programming instructions.

 12. Open the Quartus Signal Tap GUI